cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.QueryGroupsByAdminRequest"></a>
+<a name="cosmos.group.v1beta1.QueryGroupsByAdmin"></a>

-### QueryGroupsByAdminRequest
+### QueryGroupsByAdmin
-QueryGroupsByAdminRequest is the Query/GroupsByAdminRequest request type.
+QueryGroupsByAdmin is the Query/GroupsByAdmin request type.

 | Field | Type | Label | Description |